zeroerrequattro/ems-flasher-gui/README.md

 ### Known Issues
 - On El Capitan (OSX 10.11.2), When you launch the py2app command it gives `error: [Errno 1] Operation not permitted`.
 To resolve it, [follow these steps](http://stackoverflow.com/questions/33197412/py2app-operation-not-permitted).
-- The App "compiled" by py2app is awfully heavy (~70Mb) for what it does. to make it work without py2app, just launch the main script with Python:<br />
+- The packaged App is awfully heavy (~70Mb) for what it does. to make it work without py2app, just launch the main script with Python:<br />
  ```bash
  python ems-flasher-gui.py